tsoernes/enhanced-terminal-mcp/README.md

 git clone <repository-url>
 # enhanced-terminal-mcp

+## Sudo priming: default GNOME/Wayland session env behavior

+When `ENHANCED_TERMINAL_SUDO_KEEPALIVE_PRIME=1` is enabled, the server may run `sudo -A -v` in the server process context (using askpass) to establish a sudo timestamp that can be reused across multiple tool invocations.

+To make GUI askpass work on GNOME/Wayland, the server will try to pass through common session variables to the priming subprocess:

+- `DISPLAY` (defaults to `:0` if missing)
+- `WAYLAND_DISPLAY` (defaults to `wayland-0` if missing)
+- `XDG_RUNTIME_DIR` (if available)
+- `DBUS_SESSION_BUS_ADDRESS` (if available)

+You can still override any of these by setting them explicitly in the MCP server’s environment configuration.

 ## Sudo / Askpass workflow (avoid repeated GUI password prompts)

 If you’re using a GUI askpass helper (common on GNOME) with `sudo -A`, you can avoid being prompted repeatedly by using sudo’s timestamp caching.